Order of Saints Maurice and Lazarus: Napoleonic Wars and the 19th Century

-In 1831, under Charles Albert of Sardinia the order was opened specifically for members of the upcoming bourgeoisie.
+During the Napoleonic Wars, the order lost its estates in Piedmont.
+It accepted many officers of the Royal Sardinian Army and Navy, who in 1815 were bestowed with the Military Order of Savoy.
+In 1831, under Charles Albert of Sardinia, the order was opened specifically to members of the upcoming bourgeoisie.

-Brought back in favour by King Victor Emmanuel II of Italy, the order was sparingly conferred for distinguished service in military and civilian affairs as an exclusive award compared with the more common Order of the Crown of Italy, consisting of five classes: Knight Grand Cross, Knight Grand Officer, Knight Commander, Knight Officer and Knight.
+King Victor Emmanuel II of Italy brought the order back into favor, conferring it sparingly for distinguished service as an exclusive award compared to the more common Order of the Crown of Italy.
+It consisted of five classes: Knight Grand Cross, Knight Grand Officer, Knight Commander, Knight Officer, and Knight.
+He bestowed the order on recipients eminent in the public service, science, art, letters, trade, and charitable works.